GaloisInc/BESSPIN-Lando/lobot-core/docs/UserGuide.md

 ```
 $ lobot -e problem1 logic_homework1.lobot

 Instance 1:
   problem1 with {p = false, q = false, r = false}
-Press enter to see the next instance

 Instance 2:
   problem1 with {p = false, q = false, r = true}
-Press enter to see the next instance

 Instance 3:
   problem1 with {p = false, q = true, r = true}
-Press enter to see the next instance

 Instance 4:
   problem1 with {p = false, q = true, r = false}
-Press enter to see the next instance

 Instance 5:
   problem1 with {p = true, q = false, r = false}
-Press enter to see the next instance

 Instance 6:
   problem1 with {p = true, q = true, r = false}
-Press enter to see the next instance

 Enumerated all 6 valid instances, generated 0 invalid instances
 ```